Top hikes on Hauser Kaibling

 Walking time: approx. 3.5 hours. - Distance: 7 km - difference in altitude: 700 m - difficulty: medium (Note: dogs are not allowed from the Rossfeldsattel).

-With the Hauser Kaibling 8-seater gondola lift and the Kaiblinggrat 8-seater chairlift or the Tauern cable car, you can cover most of the altitude difference in comfort.
-From the mountain station, you can reach the summit of Hauser Kaibling (2,015 m) with its breathtaking panorama in around 30 minutes.
+With the Hauser Kaibling 8-seater gondola lift and the Kaiblinggrat 8-seater chairlift or the Tauern cable car, you comfortably cover most of the altitude difference.
+From the mountain station, you reach Hauser Kaibling's summit at 2,015 m in around 30 minutes - featuring breathtaking panoramic views.
 Continue via the Rossfeldsattel and the varied trail to the Moaralmsee - a turquoise-green natural gem in the midst of an impressive mountain landscape.
 An incomparable play of colors can be seen here, especially when the alpine roses are in bloom.

 There are several options for the way back: